 Also, is ranked among the top 7.4% of neighborhoods for first-time home buyers to consider in the state of Kentucky according to NeighborhoodScout's exclusive analysis.
 Homes here are priced below median housing values in the state, yet maintain moderate appreciation rates compared to other communities.
 Buying into the neighborhood is not only an accessible option but an investment opportunity for many first-time home buyers.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Our research reveals that 90.4% of commuters who live in the neighborhood get to work each day by driving alone in their automobiles, which is a higher proportion than 97.6% of U.S. neighborhoods.